Yoti app and Post Office Easy ID privacy notice

 - Sharing request started / completed / failed

-You can opt out (in the app settings) of Firebase and our own in-house analytics to collect information created when you take actions on your device.
+You can opt out (in the app settings) of Firebase and our own in-house analytics on your device.

 We cannot turn off the information that is created automatically, so you cannot opt out of this.